 - Badass Mustache: Present in every single one of his appearances.

 - Butt Monkey: Mistakes a Senator's aide for Captain America, Tony Stark can never get his name right, gets sick from a gamma radiation laced soft drink, has the back of his truck ripped off, and misses all of The Avengers' action in New York.
 By Thor: The Dark World, he's in an asylum.
-In Captain America: The Winter Soldier, he's a Smithsonian guard who's going to lose his job after Steve breaks in and takes his WWII uniform to wear in the climax of the film.
+In Captain America: The Winter Soldier, he's a Smithsonian guard who believes that he's going to lose his job after Steve breaks in and takes his WWII uniform to wear in the climax of the film and he gets drunk off of his ass in Avengers: Age of Ultron.
 In a deleted cut of Guardians of the Galaxy, he somehow ends up becoming one of The Collector's collection.

 - Creator Cameo: With the exception of his appearance in Captain America.
 He did not create that character but was responsible for bringing him into the Silver Age, as well as creating Cap's now-iconic shield throwing.
 He also appears in Guardians of the Galaxy despite only having a hand in creating Groot.
 Even then, Stan's original characterization of Groot was incredibly different from what is seen in the modern comics and the film.

 - Cool Old Guy: Some are less cool than others; A Lady on Each Arm at a party?
 Cool.
 Drinking soda tainted by Hulk blood and collapsing?
 Not cool.